The VeggieTales Show: Production

 When DreamWorks bought Classic Media and Big Idea Entertainment in 2012, all VeggieTales productions produced at Big Idea were to be controlled and overseen by DreamWorks.
 As a result, DreamWorks launched production of the Netflix original series VeggieTales in the House in late 2013 and announced that it would shut down production of the original VeggieTales direct-to-DVD series after the release of its 58th episode entitled VeggieTales: Noah's Ark in 2015.
 DreamWorks replaced the original creative crew that had been working at Big Idea Entertainment for nearly two decades with an entirely new team of nearly 75 artists led under the direction of Doug TenNapel.
 VeggieTales creators Phil Vischer and Mike Nawrocki were given no control over the creative content of VeggieTales in the House and were only allowed to provide the characters' voices.
 Since DreamWorks ordered 78 22-minute episodes for VeggieTales in the House in 2013, production of the last 13 episodes wrapped up in the summer of 2017 and DreamWorks' team left Big Idea Entertainment to work on new animated series for Netflix such as Trolls: The Beat Goes On! and Dragons: Rescue Riders.
 DreamWorks then sold Big Idea Entertainment's headquarters in Franklin, Tennessee once production concluded.
 While the last season of VeggieTales in the City premiered on Netflix in the fall of 2017, marketing employees continued to work for Big Idea Entertainment.

 VeggieTales in the House received mixed to unfavorable reviews from critics and audiences alike, with criticisms directed towards the new animation style, comical tone, and general unfaithfulness compared to the original VeggieTales videos.

-In 2016, DreamWorks’ founder Jeffrey Katzenberg sold the studio to NBCUniversal.
-As discussions to revise the series began to take place in 2018, DreamWorks Animation, under authority from NBCUniversal, would now manage Big Idea Entertainment itself as a in-name-only unit through DreamWorks Classics, with Universal Pictures to handle future distribution of any and all Big Idea/VeggieTales productions.
-NBCUniversal also moved Big Idea's headquarters to Tustin, California in 2019.
+In 2016, DreamWorks' founder Jeffrey Katzenberg sold the studio to NBCUniversal.
+As discussions to revise the series began to take place in 2018, NBCUniversal, would now manage Big Idea Entertainment itself as a in-name-only subsidiary through DreamWorks Classics.